Get Insurance in 3 Easy Steps

 Accountants can be sued when one of their clients or a shareholder incurs financial loss, regardless of fault.
 It can be very costly for an accountant to defend this type of lawsuit, especially at a small firm or solopreneur company.
 To ensure this type of risk isn’t detrimental, a proper insurance policy is key for the planning and operation of any business.

-As an accountant you are providing a technical service, advice, and council to your clients.
+Accounting firms provide technical service, advice, and counsel to their clients.
 Sometimes there is an alleged error or omission in the work you perform which can lead to a lawsuit.
 Accountants manage very sensitive information and business processes for your clients.
 A lawsuit, regardless of fault, can be costly to defend.

 If your accounting business has an office or leased premises you are also exposed to the risk of slips and falls on site when your client visits.
-If there is a fire, flood, burst pipe or other peril it can damage your office equipment, furnishings, and cause your accounting business to incur additional expenses to relocate while the damage is being fixed.
+If there is a fire, flood, burst pipe or other property damage it can severely destroy your office equipment, furnishings, causing your accounting business to incur additional expenses to relocate while the damage is being fixed.

 Additionally, in the digital age we live in today the collection and storage of client information leads to cyber risks such as personal or confidential data being exposed by accident or by hacking.
 Accountants are provided with lots of client files and access which can be breached either accidentally or through other malicious software.
-With new regulations and expectations for small businesses to protect client data, it is important for accountants to address these risks.
+With new regulations and expectations for small businesses to protect client data, it’s important for accountants to make sure their insurance protects them against these risks.